zapfire88/1md034_students/checklist.md

 - [ ] Use a grid layout instead of tables for the burger selection section

-## 04 JavaScript
+## 04 JavaScript and Vue

-Create a menu.js file which contains:
-- [ ] At least five different burgers with respective attributes

-Create a js_script.js file and do the following:
+- [ ] Create js_script.js and vue_script.js
+- [ ] Link to js_script.js, vue_script.js as well as vue.js in index.html
-- [ ] Add a MenuItem constructor
+- [ ] Add a menuItem constructor with relevant properties to js_script.js
+- [ ] Also use your menuItem constructor to instantiate a total of five burgers in js_script.js
-- [ ] Add a function that defines at least five different burgers using the MenuItem constructor and adds them to an array
+- [ ] Add the Vue instance example code to vue_script.js
+- [ ] Update js_script.js with your JSFiddle code and update vue_script.js with your Vue version
+- [ ] Update js_script.js and vue_script.js again with your array + loop solutions
-- [ ] Add a function that loops through the array and inserts the information to the burger selection section of the index.html file
+- [ ] Rewrite js_script.js and index.html to insert your five burgers dynamically to the burger selection section using JavaScript
-- [ ] Add a function that loads the information from the menu.js json object and inserts the information to the burger selection section of the index.html file
+- [ ] Rewrite vue_script.js and index.html to insert your five burgers dynamically to the burger selection section using Vue
-- [ ] Only display allergy information if relevant (either only if it contains gluten or lactose, or only if it's gluten or lactose free)
+- [ ] Create a menu.js file with an array containing your five burgers in JSON format
+- [ ] Remove the menuItem constructor and the instantiation of your five burgers from js_script.js
+- [ ] Update vue_script.js to get the burgers from menu.js instead
-- [ ] Add a checkbox to each menu item
+- [ ] Create an event listener in js_script.js connected to your order button
-- [ ] Add a function connected to the order button in index.html that writes the information from the text boxes, the gender and all items on the order (that have the checkbox checked) to the bottom of the index.html file when the button is clicked
+- [ ] Add a function to js_script.js connected to the order button in index.html that collects the user's input from the text boxes, the gender and all items on the order (that have the checkbox checked) into an array and also prints out the contents to your console

-Create a vue_script.js file and use Vue's custom HTML in index.html to do the following:
+- [ ] Comment out your previous event listener and use Vue's corresponding functionality in vue_script.js and index.html to react on button presses
-- [ ] Add a function that loops through the array and inserts the information to the burger selection section of the index.html file
-- [ ] Add a function that loads the information from the menu.js json object and inserts the information to the burger selection section of the index.html file
-- [ ] Only display allergy information if relevant (either only if it contains gluten or lactose, or only if it's gluten or lactose free)
-- [ ] Add a checkbox to each menu item
+- [ ] Use Vue's model binding to collect the user's input
-- [ ] Add functionality to the order button that writes the information from the text boxes, the gender and all items on the order (that have the checkbox checked) to the bottom of the html file when the button is clicked
+- [ ] Use Vue to print out a summary of the user's input to the bottom of your page when the order button is pressed
+- [ ] Add a checkbox to every burger on your menu when it is generated
+- [ ] Include what burgers the user has checked in the order summary

 ## 05 Messaging